autoSteve/ha-solcast-solar/README.md

 #### Automated dampening

-A feature of the integration is automated dampening, where a combination of historic site generation compared with estimated past actual generation is used to determine regularly anomalous generation.
-This is useful to identify periods of likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecasted energy accordingly.
+A feature of the integration is automated dampening, where a combination of actual generation history is compared with estimated generation history to determine regularly anomalous generation.
+This is useful to identify periods of likely panel shading, and to then automatically apply a dampening factor for forecast periods during the day that are likely shade affected, reducing the forecasted energy accordingly.

-Automated dampening is dynamic, and utilises up to fourteen days of generation and estimate history data to build its model and determine needed dampening factors.
-(No more than fourteen days are used, and at the time the feature is enabled any limit of available history will possibly mean a reduced initial history to utilise, which will then grow to fourteen days and improve modelling.)
+Automated dampening is dynamic, and utilises up to fourteen 'rolling' days of generation and estimate history data to build its model and determine dampening factors to apply.
+No more than fourteen days are used.
+At the time the feature is enabled any limited history will possibly mean a reduced data set to utilise, but this will grow to fourteen days in time and improve modelling.

+Automated dampening will apply the same dampening factors to all rooftop sites, based on total location generation and Solcast data.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)

 The [theory of operation](#theory-of-operation) is simple, relying on two key inputs, and an optional third:

-##### Estimated actual data from Solcast.
+##### <u>Key input</u>: Estimated actual data from Solcast.

 Aside from forecasts, the Solcast service also estimates the likely past actual generation during the day for every rooftop site, based on high resolution satellite imagery, weather observations, and how "clear" the air is (vapour/smog).
-This data is referred to as an "Estimated actual", and it is generally quite accurate for a given location.
+This data is referred to as an "estimated actual", and it is generally quite accurate for a given location.

 Getting estimated actual data does require an API call, and that API call will use up API quota for a hobbyist user.
 You will need to factor API call consumption for this purpose when taking advantage of automated dampening, with one call used per configured Solcast rooftop site per day per API key.
 (Reduce the API limit for forecast updates in options by one for a single rooftop site, or by two for two sites.)